adfergy/AdventOfCode2019/README.md

 Day 10 got sidetracked by my compiler implementation.
 The first part was completed by identifying the positions in between two co-ordinates, that are integer and lie on the line.
 This was completed using prime factorisation and a fraction reduction function, definately overkill but my other solutions all took too long to compute.

 Part B was done by computing the bearing to each visible asteroid, ordering by this bearing, and recursively doing so as more asteroids become visible.

+Day 10 was also the first time I used an import.
+I have tried to stay away from this and use only the prelude.
+The import was only to make computing the set difference of two lists easier.